 First, think about what you want to accomplish.
 When you have your goals in mind, you will have a better idea of how to categorize your audit later.

-Identifying company goals will ensure your content audit is useful for both bookkeeping and updating your strategy with tactics to improve.
+Identifying company goals will ensure your content audit is useful for bookkeeping and updating your strategy with improved tactics.
 After this is complete, then it's time to collect your content.

 2. Gather your content and create an inventory.

 Which content are you going to audit?
 The types of audits are typically those for product descriptions, blog posts, video media, or online publications.
 Decide which content you want to audit and gather the backlog of all of that content.